Directions, Visiting Policy, Offender Programs

 Pondville Correctional Center is located thirty-six (36) miles southwest of Boston in the town of Norfolk, Massachusetts.
 It has a capacity of 204 inmates, of which 160 inmates are Level 3 (minimum) and 44 inmates are Level 2 (pre-release).

 The primary mission of Pondville Correctional Center is to protect the public's safety by incarcerating inmates and to provide inmates the opportunity for responsible reintegration and positive behavioral change.
 The focus of the facility's operations is two fold.
 First, inmates are required to work unless a medical condition exists which will require a waiver from work assignments.
-Second, inmates are provided vocational, educational, and self help programming opportunities including Life Skills, Small Engine Repair, Violence Reduction, Public Safety Transition Program, Thinking for a Change, A.A., N.A., and various religious services.
+Second, inmates are provided vocational, educational, and self help programming opportunities including Life Skills, Violence Reduction, Public Safety Transition Program, Thinking for a Change, A.A., N.A., and various religious services.

 There are no walls or fences at this facility.
 Security is maintained through inmate counts and strict accountability procedures.
 Department policy mandates supervisory spot checks of community work crews, drug and alcohol testing, searches, and police notifications when inmates are in their community.